iljapanic/iljapanic-me/src/markdown/intro.md

+My name is Ilja, born in Yugoslavia and raised in the magical city of Prague.

+My first fully handmade website got me accepted to school in Denmark.

+I was fiddling with Web technologies since responsive became a thing.

+In 201

+d moved to Copenhagen in 2012.

+I loved technology since I was a kid.

+In 2012 it helped

-Raised in the magical city of Prague, I've been living in Denmark since 2012 where I graduated from Information Management at Copenhagen Business School.
-During this time I've worked at two agencies, had a couple of freelance gigs and got my hands dirty with several side projects ([1][410afde3], [2][719b5ad5], [3][e68c244a]).
-Also, I wrote a [paper about Information Design][8d07bf5b].
+During my time in Denmark I graduated from Information Management, wrote a [paper about Information Design][8d07bf5b].

+During this time I've worked at two agencies, did some freelance gigs and got my hands dirty with several side projects ([1][410afde3], [2][719b5ad5], [3][e68c244a]).

 I'm passionate about design, technology, urbanism and its impact on human mind and our information society.
 I love going to conferences and meetups, I run on strong coffee and tasty food and I'm a late-night impulsive domain buyer.

-Don't hesitate to get in touch if you got an interesting project to share or just to say hi!
+Get in touch if you'd like to share your project or create something together!

   [410afde3]: http://informationbomb.net "Information Bomb"